Ruandalainen/Arma3-Custom-Scripts/playerObject_init/scoutObject/README.md

 # ScoutObject
 Adds scroll wheel menu action that let's the player to "scout" object under cursor (middle of the screen).
 The scouted object is generic typeOf object and is shown at the bottom of the screen.
-Uses "cursorObject" and "if" statements.
+Uses "cursorObject", "if" statements and "titleText" to show the object that is under the cursor.

 ## Requirements
 Requirements to get this script to work at it's currrent state is looking through binoculars (specifically the object named "Binocular") and having player having the variable name "me" or changed accordingly in the script.